-The first two listed above used the EXAR XR-2123 PSK modem chip which implements the V.26 / Bell 201 standard.
+They all used the EXAR XR-2123 PSK modem chip which implements the V.26 / Bell 201 standard.
 Instead of different frequencies, there is a tone with a constant frequency.
 Information is conveyed by shifting the phase.
 The audio looks like this: